Mulgram

 Mulgram is a village in Hooghly district, West Bengal, India.
 The village is 20 meters above sea level.
 Its post office is in Boinchi, its police station is in Pandua.
-Its pincode is 712134 and Bengali is the local language.
+Its PIN code is 712134 and Bengali is the local language.
 The village is surrounded by the village named Bhonpur.
 Inchhura, etc. It's 4 km apart from region's main town Boinchi.

 Transport

 Bainchigram railway station and Boinchi are the nearest railway stations to Mulgram, however the nearest major railway station is at Bardhaman, 40 km away.

 Festivals

 Durga Puja, Lakshmi Puja, Sarswati Puja, Kali Puja is the main festivals here.

 Population

-Mulgram village has population of 813 of which 393 are males while 420 are females as per the 2011Population Census.
+Mulgram village has a population of 813, of which 393 are males while 420 are females as per the 2011Population Census.

 In Mulgram village population of children with age 0–6 is 80 which makes up 9.84% of total population of village.
 Average Sex Ratio of Mulgram village is 1069 which is higher than West Bengal state average of 950.
 Child Sex Ratio for the Mulgram as per census is 739, lower than West Bengal average of 956.

 Mulgram village has higher literacy rate compared to West Bengal.
 In 2011, literacy rate of Mulgram village was 79.13% compared to 76.26% of West Bengal.
 In Mulgram Male literacy stands at 85.01% while female literacy rate was 73.83%.